 percent

-prime rent growth top 8 yoy
+prime rent growth in the top 8 compared to the previous year

 Industrial and logistics leasing market data